Flowdown Requirements: What They Are and Why They Matter

 Record retention periods

-If you receive a contract containing specific clauses, you are responsible for flowing those requirements to your suppliers when applicable.
+If you accept a contract containing specific clauses, you are responsible for flowing applicable requirements to your suppliers.

 Where Flowdown Requirements Appear